git-pi-e/WanderingStar/_evolution/The-Plastic-Problem.md

 ### Eating Plastic
 Ideonella Sakaiensis a bacteria can eat Plastic of type PET (Plastic Bottles are made of PET) when grown on it and convert it into MHET and then breaks it down into its components

+### Crypto
+Facebook has renamed Libra to Diem and intends to make it a stable crypto currency.
+Unlike traditional crypto, stable crypto is tied to physical money like say the US Dollar.
+Visa has also launched their own crypto.